-The installer is NSIS-based and supports a few standard NSIS options: /NCRC disables the CRC check, /S runs the installer or uninstaller silently, /D sets the default installation directory (It must be the last parameter used in the command line and must not contain any quotes, even if the path contains spaces.
+The installer is NSIS-based and supports a few standard NSIS options: /NCRC disables the CRC check, /D sets the default installation directory (It must be the last parameter used in the command line and must not contain any quotes, even if the path contains spaces.
 Only absolute paths are supported).

-3.3.6 General Windows configuration
+4.3.6 General Windows configuration